 Pearlann holds a BFA in Dance from Point Park University (‘99) and has 20+ years of professional teaching experience at Point Park University’s Conservatory of Performing Arts in Postmodern-Jazz Improvisation, Jazz and Modern Technique, Modern Repertoire, Contact Improvisation, and Choreography.
 While on faculty, she has created over 20+ original works on the students of the dance department.

 She is the Founding Artistic Director of The Pillow Project, responsible for a countless number of small and large scale performances, films, and events.
 She is one half of the artistic partnership The Ellipses Condition with poet John Lambert, and is Founding Director of The Space Upstairs (est 2006), where she is a full-time Resident Artist and the regular host/creator of the long-running Second Saturdays (est. 2007) jazz-happenings.
-She has held artist residencies and/or created original work for GroundWorks Dance Theater, Dance Alloy Theatre, August Wilson Center Dance Ensemble, University of Southern Mississippi, University of Pittsburgh, Point Park University, Xpressions Contemporary Dance Company, Slippery Rock University, Dance Conservatory of Pittsburgh, LABCO Dance, and TEDxGrandviewAve.
+She has held artist residencies and/or created original work for GroundWorks Dance Theater, Dance Alloy Theatre, August Wilson Center Dance Ensemble, University of North Carolina School of the Arts, University of Southern Mississippi, University of Pittsburgh, Point Park University, Xpressions Contemporary Dance Company, Slippery Rock University, Dance Conservatory of Pittsburgh, LABCO Dance, and TEDxGrandviewAve.
 She has toured her ideas in dance, improvisation and site-specific performance with The Pillow Project to New York City, Paris, London, Amsterdam, and Dublin.

 Pearlann was named one of Dance Magazine's 25 To Watch in 2010, Pittsburgh Post Gazette's Best in Dance (2008, 2010, 2012, 2013, 2014), and Pittsburgh Magazine's Best of the 'Burgh (2013, 2018).
 In 2005, her dance-for-the-camera work “Everywhere at Once” was selected for the Crossroads Film Festival.
 Pearlann and her work with The Pillow Project have had featured presentations on WQED-TV, KDKA-TV, and WQED-FM.
 She has been seven-times nominated for the Carol R. Brown Creative Achievement Award, and was a recent 2020 recipient of the Investing In Professional Artists grant awarded by The Pittsburgh Foundation/Heinz Endowments for the ongoing creative development of her latest concept-work (in person) blending improvography and spoken-word.

 Pearlann is a life-long improvisational performing artist, a visual-conductor, a physical-poet, an experimental projection designer, a passionate investigator of new ideas in dance, and an instigator of authentic physical expression.